Immigration to Mexico

 Living and working in Mexico

 The United Mexican States commonly known as Mexico is a country located in the Southern part of North America.
 It is surrounded by the United States of America in the North; in the south and west it has the Pacific Ocean and in the south east, it is bordered to the Guatemala, Belize and Caribbean Sea and in the east it has the Gulf of Mexico.
-Mexico city is the capital of this country with a lot of cultural heritage like Templo Mayor, Baroque Cathedral, Palacio Nacional.
+Mexico city is the capital cultural heritage sites like Templo Mayor, Baroque Cathedral and Palacio Nacional.
 All these places are around the Plaza de la Constitucion, the massive main square also known as Zòcalo.
 Mexico is the birth place of the famous painter Frida Kahlo, Actress Salma Hayek and Veronica Falcòn, Footballer Javier Hernandez aka Chicharito, etc.

-Mexico is known to tourists mainly by the Yucatan Peninsula, Playa del Carmen, Cancun and the Riviera Maya.
+Tourists mainly visit Mexico to see the Yucatan Peninsula, Playa del Carmen, Cancun and the Riviera Maya.
 Ancient ruins such as Teotihuacán and the Mayan city of Chichén Itzá can be found here as well as cities from the Spanish colonial era.
 The capital Mexico City has elegant shops, well-known museums and gourmet restaurants.
 The landscape is very diverse.
 In the north, canions alternate with deserts, the middle is characterized by high mountains and plains with table mountains and partially still active volcanoes, whereas the humid south is dominated by the evergreen rainforest.
-Even in the big cities, Mexicans are praised for their friendliness.
+Mexicans are praised for their friendliness.
 The overwhelming majority of the population of Mexico originated from a fusion of indigenous people, Spaniards and African slaves.
 About 10-15% of the population belong to one of the more than 60 indigenous ethnic groups.

 Mexico is good for adventure with plenty of good Heritage sites.
-It is easy to settle down in this country and you feel the home like atmosphere very quickly.
-People are friendly and it is easy to find friends.
-Also this country has a low cost of living.
-This land is famous for vibrant culture, spicy food and festive drinks.
+It is easy to settle down in Mexico and you feel like home very quickly.
+People are friendly and it is easy to make friends.
+Mexico has a low cost of living and is famous for vibrant culture, spicy food and festive drinks.
 It has some of the best beaches in the world.
-The more you’ll know about this country, you will get more and more interesting facts.
-Also this country is a safe destination, but there are still some safety precautions people should take to lessen the risk such as crime, scams and corona virus.
-Many Places are safe and fun to visit, if you have a local friend or you know where they are and what areas to ignore.
+Mexico is a safe destination, but there are still some safety precautions people should take to lessen the risk of petty crime & scams that happens almost everywhere.
+Many Places are safe and fun to visit.
+Find a local friend who can guide you better and make your trip to Mexico, a pleasant experience.

 The Following Factors Speak For An Immigration To Mexico